 2) Sometimes, Whois only lists a company name.
 In such a case, I’ll look up the company on both Bing/Google and LinkedIn.
 Maybe the company behind my link-target-site has a brochure site about themselves with contact info.
 Better yet, maybe they’re on LinkedIn and I can contact them there!

 3) At times, you’ll find a site for the holding company via Google but because of server or other issues, the site’s not accessible.
-And that’s where search engines’ cache and preview can be really handy!
+And that’s where search engines’ cache and a preview can be really handy!
 In particular, try a site:example.com inurl:contact search to find a contact page on your target domain, then use cache or preview to see if there’s an email or phone number publicly visible.

 4) Another valuable resource I just discovered is searching for a company by name – often yellow pages type directories come up in the results with valuable data.